Tracy Falk: Aurora Staff Member Profile

 And they do.

 Her boss, Steve Low, concurs.
-He says the energy Tracy brings to the centre is one of calming, and strength.
+He says the energy Tracy brings to the centre is one of calm, and strength.

 “I believe everything happens for a reason.
 I’m right where I’m supposed to be.”